 It is important to think ahead about how someone’s family law matter will affect their life in the long term.
 Those contemplating divorce should think about the fact that marital assets and debts will need to be divided as a part of the divorce and the terms provided for the division of property and debt cannot be changed once that divorce has been finalized.
 It is important to think about division of assets not only from the perspective of a fair division but also in terms of a financial planning perspective.

-If anyone has any minor children it is important for them and their family law attorney in Prince William to give careful thought to what an appropriate custody and time-sharing arrangement should look like, as well as the support that will need to be paid to care for the children.
+If anyone has any minor children it is important for them and their family lawyer in Prince William to give careful thought to what an appropriate custody and time-sharing arrangement should look like, as well as the support that will need to be paid to care for the children.
 While child custody, visitation, and support can be modified after entry of a divorce order (assuming a qualifying material change has occurred), the Court’s order and/or parties’ agreement should be structured to address the children’s needs and interests as best as possible.
 Spousal support, when ordered by the Court, may or may not be modifiable depending on the circumstances surrounding resolution of the issue.
 Even though there are many issues the court may have the authority modify after the divorce is done, modification of these terms can require more legal fees and court hearings, so it is important to think about short and long term goals when addressing these issues.

-Working with a Family Attorney
+Work With a Prince William Family Attorney

 A Prince William family lawyer can help you understand the legal process and the laws that apply to your specific family law matter.
-An experienced family lawyer can help you see the bigger picture in terms of what to expect, and give you a general idea of the range of possible outcomes in your case.
+An experienced family attorney can help you see the bigger picture in terms of what to expect, and give you a general idea of the range of possible outcomes in your case.

 Your family lawyer will advocate for you and help you navigate an often emotionally charged situation.
 They will ensure your legal rights are protected and, in some cases, assist you in reaching an agreement with your soon-to-be ex-spouse outside of court, which will allow you to keep decision-making power in your own hands as opposed to having a judge decide the outcomes of important issues for you.
+Contact us today.